-Our Dalmatian Pelican photography trips take place at Lake Kerkini, a premier location for birdwatchers & photographers.
+Our Dalmatian Pelican photography holidays take place at Lake Kerkini, a premier location for birdwatchers & photographers.
 Mountain ranges protect three sides of the lake which provides a mild climate & an abundance of fish for over 300 species of birds, many of whom are migratory birds en route to the South East of Europe or Africa.